LuanRT/YouTube.js/README.md

 As of now, this is one of the most advanced & stable YouTube libraries out there, here's a short summary of its features:

-- Search videos, playlists, music, albums etc
+- Search videos, playlists, music, albums etc.
-- Get detailed info about any video or playlist
-- Fetch live chat & live stats in real time
-- Change notification preferences for a channel
-- Subscribe/Unsubscribe/Like/Dislike/Comment etc
+- Subscribe/Unsubscribe/Like/Dislike/Comment etc.
+- Get subscriptions/home feed, notifications and watch history.
-- Easily sign in to any Google Account
+- Easily sign in to any Google Account.
+- Fetch live chat & live stats.
-- Change an account's settings.
+- Manage account settings.
-- Get subscriptions/home feed
-- Get notifications
+- Create/delete playlists.
-- Get watch history
-- Download videos
+- Download videos.

+~ And more!

-Do note that you must be signed-in to perform actions that involve an account, such as commenting, subscribing, sending messages to a live chat, etc.
+Do note that you must be signed-in to perform actions that involve an account; such as commenting, liking/disliking videos, sending messages to a live chat, etc.

-### Do I need an API key to use this?

-No, YouTube.js does not use any official API so no API keys are required.

 <!-- GETTING STARTED -->
 ## Getting Started